Prabhunotfound/LULC_Segmentation/README.md

 | 1 | `Preprocessing.ipynb` | Handles initial data downloading, cleaning, and coordinate transformations using `rasterio` and `rioxarray`. |
 | 2 | `Data_Preparation.ipynb` | Performs patch generation from large satellite tiles and applies data augmentation techniques to enhance training diversity. |
 | 3 | `Model.ipynb` | Defines the neural network architecture, manages the training loop, and evaluates performance metrics like Accuracy, IoU, Dice, etc.|

+ **Note :** This Project was developed as a part of the Course Work of DAT-103